mk-fg/name-based-routing-policy-controller/README.rst

 "The Net" won't do it all by itself however, hence the tool here.

-Especially useful these days, when local state, everyone around you, and everyone in the world hate your guts, and work together to cut you off from everything, if you happened to be born in a wrong place at a wrong time.
+Especially useful these days, when local state, everyone around, and the rest of the world hate you, working together to cut you off from the interwebs, if you happen to live in a wrong place at a wrong time.

 .. contents::
   :backlinks: none